Naereen/web-sphinx/apk.en.rst

    as the *EXEcutable* program for **Windows™** with the ``.exe`` format, or the *Disk iMaGe* for **Mac OS X™** with the ``.dmg`` format.

+.. warning:: Might be out-of-date!

+   This list was written in *June and July 2014*, so now it might be a little bit out-of-date.

 Apps everyone should have
 ^^^^^^^^^^^^^^^^^^^^^^^^^